 Cornell University Police operates twenty-four hours a day, every day of the year, from G-2 Barton Hall.
-In an emergency, you can contact Cornell Police by
+You can contact them by:

-The law enforcement agency for the Cornell community, Cornell Police is charged with the enforcement of all federal, state, and local laws and the Campus Code of Conduct for the entire campus.
+The law enforcement agency for the Cornell community, Cornell Police (www.cupolice.cornell.edu) is charged with the enforcement of all federal, state, and local laws as well as the Campus Code of Conduct.
 Cornell Police strives to enhance the safety and security of people on campus with highly trained, around-the-clock patrols and with a proactive crime-prevention program.
 You can assist the Cornell Police by securing your valuables at all times, reporting suspicious activity immediately, making sure your room is locked when it's unoccupied or when you're sleeping, and never propping doors open.

 Blue Light telephones are located throughout campus and provide direct communication with the Cornell Police.
 If you need assistance, or in an emergency, pick up the receiver or push the button.
 Officers will know your location automatically and respond quickly.

 We also strongly encourage you to enroll in Cornell's emergency notification system.